 After a disease killed 98% of children and young people in the United States, the 2% who managed to survive have developed superpowers, but have been locked in internment camps after being declared a threat.
 16-year-old, Ruby, manages to escape from her camp and joins a group of teenagers fleeing government forces.

-when Ruby and company are driving away from the gas station , considering their head start it is not likely that Cate could have nearly caught to the van while on foot as she was shown to have done when the van turned onto the road.
+When Ruby and company are driving away from the gas station , considering their head start it is not likely that Cate could have nearly caught up to the van while on foot as she was shown to have done when the van turned onto the road.
 See more »

 See more »